 Tenant Information Pack

-From the 1 May 2013 landlord have a legal duty to provide new tenants with a Tenant Information pack (pdf) The pack provides accessible information on private renting, setting out the rights and responsibilities of tenants and landlords.
+From 1 May 2013 landlords have a legal duty to provide new tenants with a Tenant Information pack (PDF.)
+The pack provides accessible information on private renting, setting out the rights and responsibilities of tenants and landlords.
 The pack, which can be provided in hardcopy or electronically, must be provided by the tenancy start date.